 - SSA (supply side actors) — providers of capital, e.g. investment funds, hedge funds, insurance companies, individual investors

-- Specialised platform businesses that will allow for the monetisation of one’s assets through clearly defined VAS and data enhancements
+- Specialised platform businesses that will allow for the monetization of one’s assets through clearly defined VAS and data enhancements

-3. All financial products would be standardised into set of parametres (cash outflows and inflows); new data sets can originate a new product or value added service.
+3. All financial products would be standardized into a set of parametres (cash outflows and inflows); new data sets can originate a new product or value-added service.

-4. The platform will be operating 10x more efficiently than centralised financial institutions, while operating at a fraction of the costs (no administrative, sales, marketing, general costs etc.).
+4. The platform will be operating 10x more efficiently than centralized financial institutions while operating at a fraction of the costs (no administrative, sales, marketing, general costs etc.).
 As a result, a Capital-as-a-Service model will be created.

 5. The process of buying financial services will work as follows: